SahithiVIT/Gestational-Diabetes-Risk-Prediction-Using-Ensemble-Machine-Learning-and-Deep-Learning/README.md

 # 🤰 Gestational Diabetes Risk Prediction Using Machine Learning and Deep Learning

-An interactive Machine Learning, Deep Learning, and Ensemble Learning project designed to predict the risk of **Gestational Diabetes Mellitus (GDM)** using patient clinical and health-related features.
+An end-to-end **Machine Learning, Deep Learning, and Ensemble Learning project** for predicting the risk of **Gestational Diabetes Mellitus (GDM)** using patient clinical and health-related features.

-The project compares multiple classification models and provides a deployed Streamlit web application for interactive patient risk prediction.
+The project compares multiple classification models, a Deep Belief Network (DBN), and a Stacking Ensemble using a leakage-aware machine learning pipeline.

+An interactive Streamlit web application is also deployed for real-time GDM risk estimation.

 ---

 ## 🌐 Live Application

-🚀 **Try the deployed GDM Prediction App:**
+🚀 **Try the GDM Risk Prediction App**

 https://bq6ncgt7rr47yvnyjc8pxn.streamlit.app/

-Users can enter patient clinical details and receive an instant GDM risk prediction.
+The user can enter patient clinical details and receive an estimated GDM risk score.

 ---

 ## 📌 Project Overview

-Gestational Diabetes Mellitus is a condition that can occur during pregnancy and is associated with increased blood glucose levels.
+Gestational Diabetes Mellitus is a condition involving elevated blood glucose levels during pregnancy.

-This project analyzes clinical features such as:
+This project analyzes patient clinical features including:

 - Age
 - Number of Pregnancies